Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Practical information

-• Opening dates: from the beginning of December until about the 20th of that month.
+• Opening dates: from the beginning of December until approximately the 20th of that month.

 • Openinghours: Monday to Saturday from 9:00 am to 8:00 pm, Sundays from 10:00 am to 7:00 pm.